voostindie/markdown-curator/README.md

 Put this snippet (without the code block) in a document in a directory tracked by this tool, save it and watch `THE OUTPUT WILL GO HERE` be magically replaced with a sorted list of links to documents in the `Articles` subdirectory.
 Add a new article there, delete one, or update an existing one, and watch the list get updated instantly.

 > Or, I should say: after 3 seconds.
-This is the built-in delay for processing files after changes were detected.
+This is the built-in delay for processing files after changes are detected.
 This delay is needed for Obsidian, which automatically saves files every few seconds when you're typing in them.
-If in the space of the 3 second delay another change is detected, the processing run is cancelled, and a new one is scheduled to run, again in 3 seconds.
+If in the space of the 3-second delay another change is detected, the scheduled processing run is aborted, and a new one is scheduled to run, again in 3 seconds.
 This little trick ensures the processing doesn't happen unnecessarily often.

 The query syntax may seem a bit weird at first, but notice that it is built up of HTML comment tags.
-That means that the query definitions disappear from view when you preview the Markdown, or export it to some other format using the tool of your choice, leaving you with just the query output.
-In effect the query syntax is invisible to any tool that processes Markdown correctly.
+That means that the query definitions disappear from view when you preview the Markdown, or when you export it to some other format using the tool of your choice, leaving you with just the query output.
+In effect, the query syntax is invisible to any tool that processes Markdown correctly.

 What can a query do?
 Whatever you can code in Java!
 The internal API of this tool allows you to extract any kind of information from your documents or elsewhere and use them in queries.

 Don't know which queries are available?
-Simply put a blank query in a document in a vault and save it:
+Just put a blank query in a document in a vault and save it:

 ```markdown
 <!--query-->
 <!--/query-->
 ```
+After the curator has kicked in, you'll see an overview of all queries available.

 By default, this tool provides just a couple of built-in generic queries.
 See the section on those below for more details.
 These are useful queries, but to make this tool really shine, you will want to create your own queries.

+This tool also provided optional queries, in separate modules.
+By plugging in these modules into your application and providing some necessary configuration, you instantly gain additional queries to use.

-To use this library, you have to code your own Java application, define this tool as a dependency, and implement your own curator, custom data models and custom queries.
+To use this system, you have to code your own Java application, define this tool as a dependency, and implement your own curator, custom data models, and custom queries.
 See further on for an example.

 The [markdown-demo-curator](https://github.com/voostindie/markdown-curator-demo) provides a simple example of a repository of notes and an application on top of it to monitor it for changes and process queries.

 The [template-application](template-application/) folder holds a minimal template for creating your own curator.

-The [music](src/test/resources/music/README.md) test suite provides more examples of what this tool can do and how it works.
-The test code contains a [MusicCurator](src/test/java/nl/ulso/markdown_curator/MusicCurator.java) that can serve as an example for building your own curator, on top of your own vault.

 [Vincent's Markdown Curator](https://github.com/voostindie/vincents-markdown-curator) (vmc) is my own, personal implementation that I use every day.
-It runs on top of 3 independent vaults - work, volunteering, personal - each with their own unique queries, and some shared across.
+It runs on top of 4 independent vaults - work, volunteering, personal, demo - each with their own unique queries, and some shared across.
 You might find some inspiration in it.

 ## Obsidian users: Ye be warned!

 If you're an Obsidian user, then note that most of the things this library does can also be achieved using plugins, like [Dataview](https://github.com/blacksmithgu/obsidian-dataview).
 I do not like those kinds of plugins.
 I believe they defeat Obsidian's purpose.
 For me Obsidian is all about storing knowledge in *portable* Markdown files.
-Sprinkling those same files with code (queries) that only Obsidian, with specific plugins installed can understand is not the right idea, I think.
+Sprinkling those same files with code (queries) that only Obsidian with specific plugins installed can understand is not the right idea, I think.

 With this library I get the best of both worlds: portable Markdown and "dynamic" content.
 Query output is embedded in the documents as Markdown content.
-As far as Obsidian concerns, this tool is not even there.
+As far as Obsidian is concerned, this tool is not even there.

 On the other hand, Obsidian plugins are much easier to install and use.
 This library requires you to get your hands dirty with Java.
 You must build your own application.
 That's not for everyone.

 Shouldn't I have built this library as an Obsidian plugin itself?
 Maybe.
 Probably.
-But, I didn't.
+But I didn't.
 Why not?
 Because I'm sure my use of Markdown will outlive my use of Obsidian.
 Also, being able to change files in a vault with any editor *and* have this library still work in the background leads to fewer surprises.

 Case in point: with the June 2022 release of [iA Writer 6](https://ia.net/writer) and its support for wikilinks, mostly compatible with Obsidian's, there's now a truly native and focused macOS app for personal knowledge management. iA Writer has far fewer bells and whistles than Obsidian, but that's *exactly* why I happen to like it so much.
 And because I do not depend on Obsidian-specific plugins for my content, I can easily switch between them at will and even use them simultaneously.

 ## "Vincent Flavored Markdown"

 This tool is specifically written for a variant of Markdown that I call *Vincent Flavored Markdown*.
-Basically VFM is the same as [Github Flavored Markdown (GFM)](https://github.github.com/gfm/) with the following constraints and additions:
+Basically, VFM is the same as [Github Flavored Markdown (GFM)](https://github.github.com/gfm/) with the following constraints and additions:

 - A document can have YAML front matter, between `---`.
 - For headers only ATX (`#`) headers are supported, without the optional closing sequence of `#`s.
 Setext-style headers are not supported.
 - Headers are always aligned to the left margin.
 - Code blocks are always surrounded with backticks, not indented.
-- Internal links - links to other documents in the same repository - use double square brackets. (`[[Like this]]`).
+- Internal links (links to other documents in the same repository) use double square brackets. (`[[Like this]]`).
 The link always points to a file name within the repository.
 (This is what Obsidian and iA Writer do.)
 - File names are considered to be globally unique within the repository.
 Surprises might happen otherwise.
 - The document's title is, in this order of preference:
 	- The title of the first level 1 header, if present and at the top of the document.